flipperdevices/flipperzero-firmware/README.md

 ```

 Latest Updates:
-- Fixed to show correct version 0.61.0
+- Fixed to show version as 0.61.0
 - Fixed to show branch as dev

 **Special Instructions:**